blaine-geiger/blaine-geiger/README.md

 ## Cybersecurity Projects

 ### Home Network and Cybersecurity Lab
-This project is a small home lab with a simple design.
-Its purpose is experimentation, ethical hacking, and controlled penetration testing.
-It has helped me gain hands-on experience with many different topics.
+This project is a small home lab with a straightforward design focused on experimentation, ethical hacking, and controlled penetration testing.
+It has provided me with hands-on experience with a wide range of network and cybersecurity topics.
 <details>
 <summary>🔎Click to Reveal Essential Topics 🔍</summary>